ternaustralia/terndata.flux/README.md

 # terndata.flux

-This is a Python package for working with TERN flux data.
+This is a Python package to work with TERN flux data.
 It provides API methods to explore and access flux datasets from the TERN THREDDS/DAP server (i.e. dap.tern.org.au).

 ### Build
 Buid the package wheel locally (docker required):